-Truck transportation is the key to delivering urgently needed medical supplies necessary to save lives such as:
+Truck transportation is key to delivering urgently needed medical supplies necessary to save lives.

 Every day, Americans purchase billions of dollars of groceries.
 Most of these goods are brought to market via daily truck deliveries.

-Uncollected and deteriorating waste products create rich breeding grounds for microorganisms, insects, and other vermin.
-Hazardous materials and medical waste will introduce toxins as well as Infectious diseases into living environments.
+Uncollected and deteriorating waste products create rich breeding grounds for microorganisms, insects, and vermin.
+Hazardous materials and medical waste will introduce toxins, as well as infectious diseases, into living environments.

 Unable to conduct transactions at a central location, banks will be unable to process deposits, checks, and other standard bank transactions, bringing the American banking system to a halt.

-Airlines and air cargo operations will be grounded due to the lack of supplies for operations.
+Airlines and air cargo operations will be grounded due to the lack of fuel and supplies for operations.

-Since many large retail outlets typically keep inventories as lean as possible, problems often arise quickly during truck transportation slowdowns that occur from crises such as hurricanes.
+Since many large retail outlets typically keep inventories as lean as possible, problems often rise quickly during truck transportation slowdowns that occur from crises such as hurricanes.